testfairy/docs/docs/053_Single_Sign-On/05_Google.md

   Entity ID: `https://acme.testfairy.com`
   ![](https://docs.testfairy.com/img/sso/google/google-7.png)

-- Please review and click `Finish` when done.
+- Please review and then click `next` and in the next screen click `Finish` when done.
   ![](https://docs.testfairy.com/img/sso/google/google-8.png)

 - Now, please go to your TestFairy account, click on "Account Preferences" in the topright menu, select `SAML/Single Sign-on` from the left menu, and paste the contents of the file you saved previosuly here.
 Click on `Update SAML metadata` when done.